mrporterphysics/mrporterphysics.github.io/Daily Plan/20232024/Daily Slides/APAgendas202324.md

 1. Translate between multiple representations for changing velocity motion.
 2. Interpret and make calculations from Velocity vs. Time Graphs
-3. Use Kinematic Equations & the Cross Diagam to make predictions about uniform motion
+3. Use Kinematic Equations & the Cross Diagram to make predictions about uniform motion

 </div>